 Since 36.5 began, Sunde has experimented with a variety of ways of documenting the process.
 Tangential events have grown out of the primary work, such as a screening with a public engagement event (36.5 at Oerol), a video based on the movement phrase for the human clock (36.5 / Bodies and Bodies of Water on a Moving Planet), a site-specific movement piece through Zuccotti Park (36.5 / Mannahatta – Streams Beneath Concrete).
 36.5 in gray/blue is a tangential digital text work that details the thoughts Sunde was having while in the water during 36.5 / San Francisco Bay (2014); From 2014-15, she documented her process with this blog.

 PROCESS TO BUILD THE WORK IN NYC:

-@kintothecove is an evolving collaboration between Sarah Cameron Sunde, Audrey Dimola (former Director of Public Programs at Socrates Sculpture Park), and many people who live near the Cove where 36.5 / New York Estuary will take place.
+@kintothecove is an evolving collaboration between Sarah Cameron Sunde, Audrey Dimola (former Director of Public Programs at Socrates Sculpture Park), Christopher Bisram, and many people who live near the Cove where 36.5 / New York Estuary took place.
 It is both part of the greater 36.5 series and a project in its own right.